qawemlilo/emitter/README.md

 The more I use event emitters the more I feel that they should become part of a future version of JavaScript

 ### My proposed API
-An Event Emitter would have the same API as Object in ES5.
+Creating an Event Emitter would have the same API as creating objects in ES5.

 ```javascript
 // an empty